Melodic Composer. Songwriter. Arranger. Pianist

 14 original works and 2 arrangements by Eric N. King.
 Among Eric's pieces and arrangements on the program were works originally premiered by members of the Minnesota Orchestra and St. Paul Chamber Orchestra.
 There were also eight World Premieres!

-Big news coming!
-Several of Eric's pieces will receive their premieres by some very well-known and highly regarded performers here in Minnesota!
-Sign up on the Contact page to receive updates.
+Big news!
+Several of Eric's pieces have received and will receive their premieres by some very well-known and highly regarded performers here in Minnesota!
+See the above info, and please feel welcome to sign up on the Contact page to receive updates.

-Minnesota Public Radio classical network once again played Eric's Christmas piano CD, mostly on their Holiday Stream!
+Last holiday season, Minnesota Public Radio classical network once again played Eric's Christmas piano CD, mostly on their Holiday Stream!
+(There will be more details when the 2020-21 season arrives.)

-Go to classicalmpr.org to access the schedules.
-(MPR also has 42 classical stations that range from Michigan to Idaho.)
+Go to Classical MPR to access the schedules.
+(MPR also has over 40 classical stations that range from Michigan to Idaho.)
 You can listen anywhere in the world where there's wifi.
 (Their holiday stream lasts until January 13th this year.)
 Eric has been one of their most frequently played instrumental soloists each year.
 Thank You again, MPR!

 (Also, there's more info about Eric's CD on the DISC page.)